raspberrypilearning/3D-scene/en/step_6.md

 ![Sound tab](images/soundTab.png)

-To get to Scratch's library of built-in sounds, click on the **Choose a Sound** button.
+To get to Scratch's library of sounds, click on the **Choose a Sound** button.

 ![Choose a sound button](images/chooseASoundButton.png)

-If you hover your mouse over the play symbol of a sound, Scratch will preview the sound for you.
+Hover your mouse over the play symbol to hear a sound.

 ![Preview a sound](images/soundPreview.png)